David Gerstein (Israeli artist): Education

-In 1965 Gerstein enrolled in Israel's leading art academy Bezalel at the graphic design department, as there was no art department at the time.
+In 1965, Gerstein enrolled in Israel's leading art academy Bezalel at the graphic design department, as there was no art department at the time.
 After two years he realized that graphic design did not interest him.
 Having had a dream to visit Paris from an early age, he sailed to France and in 1966, enrolled at the École nationale supérieure des Beaux-Arts in Paris, where he studied under Chapelain-Midy [fr].

 After the 1968 revolution in France two years in Paris, he moved to New York and attended classes of the Art Students League, where he learned portrait painting under William F. Draper, and oil painting under Jacob Lawrence.

-Gerstein returned to Israel at the age of twenty six and began teaching at Bezalel.
-At first, he taught drawing and then became a faculty member of the Department of Jewelry Design, which was then undergoing a process of renewal; evolving from the outmoded, tradition style of "Bezalel" to introducing innovative concepts influenced by modern art.
+Gerstein returned to Israel at the age of twenty-six and began teaching at Bezalel.
+At first, he taught drawing and then became a faculty member of the Department of Jewelry Design, which was then undergoing a process of renewal; evolving from the outmoded, traditional style of "Bezalel" to introducing innovative concepts influenced by modern art.
 Due to his background in the fine arts, Gerstein was responsible for closing the gap between jewelry design and the world of modern art.
 He introduced his students to contemporary movements, such as Danish design, expressionism, conceptual art, minimalism, and other contemporary movements.
 He wanted jewelry design to be considered in the same light as contemporary art, no less inferior for being decorative, equal to other forms of art.
 Years later, Gerstein remarked that his involvement in teaching in the department influenced his transition from painting to sculpture.

-Being interested in printmaking, and wishing to exapnd in the artform, Gerstein enrolled in Saint Martin's School of Art in London, where he focused on printmaking and earned his Masters of Art.
+Being interested in printmaking, and wishing to expand in the art form, Gerstein enrolled in Saint Martin's School of Art in London, where he focused on printmaking and earned his Masters of Art.
 Having learned lithograph and silkscreen printing, he sought to combine the two media, which had not as yet been integrated.
-Upon completing his studies he was awarded first prize and two awards for excellence in an end of year competition at St. Martin's.
+Upon completing his studies he was awarded first prize and two awards for excellence in an end-of-year competition at St. Martin's.

-Gerstein returned to Bezalel and applied printmaking into enamel technique.
+Gerstein returned to Bezalel and applied printmaking to enamel technique.
 Already then, his tendency to integrate different mediums and advanced technologies in creating art was discernable; a tendency that was reflected more strongly in his use of laser in the 1990s.
 He continued in his position as senior lecturer at Bezalel until 1985.